Data protection information

 Right of cancellation

-You have the right to withdraw your consent in accordance with Article 7 (3) GDPR with effect for the future.
-In this regard, please contact our HR department (personal@heagmobilo.de).
+You have the right to revoke your consent in accordance with Article 7(3) GDPR with effect for the future.
+In this regard, please contact our Human Resources department (personal@heagmobilo.de).
 Upon receipt of your revocation, we will no longer process your data for the purposes specified in the consent.

 Data erasure and storage period

-A longer retention period or subsequent renewed contact by HEAG for new job options requires the consent of the applicant.
+A longer retention period or subsequent re-contact by HEAG in the event of new job opportunities requires the consent of the applicant.
 This must be expressly declared to HEAG in writing or by means of the corresponding consent on HEAG’s online application form.

 Joint responsibility for data processing